Skip to main content

 Level:

-Our mountaineering safety course - Level 2 focuses on advanced safety techniques.
-Its main objective is to teach the art of moving together: travelling or climbing safely at once.
-You will progress in small groups of 3 or 4 people maximum in autonomous rope parties under the supervision of your guide.
-During this programme, you will face the reality of the mountains, in order to manage your own rock, snow or mixed climbs.
-The night in a mountain hut will allow you to enjoy the unique atmosphere of an evening at the heart of the Mont Blanc Massif and share a privileged moment of exchange.
+Our mountaineering safety course, Level 2, concentrates on advanced safety techniques.
+Its primary objective is to impart the skill of moving as a team, ensuring safe travel and climbing in unison.
+You will advance in small groups, with a maximum of 3 or 4 participants in self-sufficient rope teams under the guidance of your instructor.
+Throughout this program, you will encounter the realities of the mountains, gaining the capability to manage your own rock, snow, or mixed climbs.
+The overnight stay in a mountain hut provides an opportunity to relish the unique atmosphere of an evening amidst the heart of the Mont Blanc Massif and partake in meaningful exchanges.
+This program serves as a natural progression from our mountaineering safety course, Level 1.
+It's designed for individuals who have already acquired the fundamentals of safety and seek to master advanced techniques.

 Objectives of the mountaineering safety course - Level 2